skat3z/Quick-Project-Start/README.md

 ## Guides
 Run ```observ script.rb``` in terminal, when working in sass, or haml.
 I already have **Sass** running in my code editor, so i only use this command to auto compile haml.

-For Sass you can edit script.rb and do this:
+For Sass you can edit script.rb and add this:
 ```
 def compile_sass